Northwestern vs. DePaul College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Pick OU: Over (141.5)

-Northwestern has compiled a 4-5-0 record against the spread this season, while DePaul is 2-6-0.
-The Wildcats are 5-4-0 and the Blue Demons are 4-4-0 in terms of going over the point total.
-The two teams score an average of 146.6 points per game, 5.1 more points than this matchup's total.
+Northwestern has put together a 4-5-0 record against the spread this season, while DePaul is 2-6-0.
+In terms of going over the point total, games involving the Wildcats are 5-4-0 and the Blue Demons are 4-4-0.
+The two teams combine to score 146.6 points per game, 5.1 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM